HouseOfDelulu/PipPiko/README.md

 SEARCH_READY

-The interface then displays product suggestions from the mock catalogue.
+The interface then displays product suggestions from the catalogue.

 Current Limitations
-1. Product recommendations currently come from a mock catalogue.
+1. Product recommendations currently come from a catalogue.
 2. Product prices and availability are not live.
 3. There is no connection to real-time e-commerce platforms.